Judge hits 51st HR as Yankees snap skid, top Angels 7-4

 He’s right on pace: Judge and Maris both had 51 homers through the Yankees’ first 130 games.

-“Got a pitch out over the plate, a couple of guys on, and drove it out of the park,” Angels interim manager Phil Nevin said.
-“That’s what he does.
-He’s in a groove right now.
-You just see, watching his swing from the side, how on time everything is.”

-Andrew Benintendi and Anthony Rizzo hit early solo homers for New York, which lost Taillon to a bruised right forearm when he was hit by Magneuris Sierra’s liner to end the second.
+Judge had three hits and scored two runs.
+Andrew Benintendi and Anthony Rizzo hit early solo homers for New York, which lost starter Jameson Taillon to a bruised right forearm when he was hit by Magneuris Sierra’s line drive to end the second inning

-“It’s not bad,” Taillon said.
-“It’s gotten a lot better.
-I was a little worried there at first.
-Had some pretty quick swelling in there.
-I was in some pain, and then got X-rays, found out it was negative, and I’m already seeing some improvement.”

 Max Stassi and Mike Ford homered for the Angels, whose four-game winning streak ended despite Touki Toussaint’s five innings of one-hit relief.